 Scene 3 – The open country

 A marriage procession with Masetto and Zerlina enters.
 Don Giovanni and Leporello arrive soon after.
 Giovanni is immediately attracted to Zerlina, and he attempts to remove the jealous Masetto by offering to host a wedding celebration at his castle.
 On realizing that Giovanni means to remain behind with Zerlina, Masetto becomes angry but is forced to leave.
-Don Giovanni and Zerlina are soon alone and he immediately begins his seductive arts.
+Don Giovanni and Zerlina are soon alone, and he immediately begins his seductive arts.

 Elvira arrives and thwarts the seduction.
 She leaves with Zerlina.
 Ottavio and Anna enter, plotting vengeance on the still unknown murderer of Anna's father.
 Anna, unaware that she is speaking to her attacker, pleads for Giovanni's help.
-Giovanni, relieved that he is unrecognised, readily promises it, and asks who has disturbed her peace.
+Giovanni, relieved that he is unrecognized, readily promises it, and asks who has disturbed her peace.
 Before she can answer, Elvira returns and tells Anna and Ottavio that Giovanni is a false-hearted seducer.
 Giovanni tries to convince Ottavio and Anna that Elvira is insane.
 As Giovanni leaves, Anna suddenly recognizes him as her father's murderer and tells Ottavio the story of his intrusion, claiming that she was deceived at first because she was expecting a night visit from Ottavio himself, but managed to fight Giovanni off after discovering the imposture, leading to the events we have already witnessed.
-Ottavio, not yet convinced (Anna having only recognised Giovanni's voice, not seen his face), resolves to keep an eye on his friend.
+Ottavio, not yet convinced (Anna having only recognized Giovanni's voice, not seen his face), resolves to keep an eye on his friend.

 Leporello informs Giovanni that all the guests of the peasant wedding are in Giovanni's house and that he distracted Masetto from his jealousy, but that Zerlina, returning with Elvira, made a scene and spoiled everything.
 However, Don Giovanni remains cheerful and tells Leporello to organize a party and invite every girl he can find.